suhaskollur/suhaskollur/README.md

-<h1 align="left">Hi 👋, I'm Suhas Kollur</h1>
+<h1 align="center">Hi 👋, I'm Suhas Kollur</h1>

 I’m a Software Engineer and AI enthusiast with a passion for building efficient, scalable, and impactful software solutions.
-With hands-on experience in full-stack development, cloud computing, and AI/ML, I specialize in transforming complex problems into robust and high-performance applications.
+With hands-on experience in full-stack development, cloud computing, and AI/ML, I specialize in transforming complex problems into robust and high-performance applications. <br>

 🎓 Master of Science in Software Engineering | Rutgers University (2023-2025) <br>
 🎓 B.Tech in Electronics & Communication Engineering | PES University (2019-2023) <br>